jaruiz/vhdl_samples/README.md

 The test bench for the DDS module is meant only for visual display.
 It will run the DDS with two different frequencies and will do no verification on the DDS output, it will only display it in the simulation wave window.
+It wouldn't be difficult extending this test bench so that waveform outputs were logged to file so that they could be verified with Matlab/Octave/SciPy scripts.

 The test bench for the ALU is also for display only, though some token effort